maxfortun/home-enterprise/README.md

 - Servers need to run docker

-Note: Sometimes containers lose outbound connectivity.
+Note: Sometimes containers lose outbound connectivity or permissions to access docker mounts.
 In this case you need to restart the docker daemon.

 ### File system
 This is where home-enterprise will run.